 We don't know which dose, if any, will provide protection.
-Although Group 1, 2, 4 and 5a received a lower dose, this does not mean that it will be better or worse than the higher dose, and we will study the immune response carefully to identify any differences.
+Although Group 1, 2, 4a, 4b and 5a received a lower dose, this does not mean that it will be better or worse than the higher dose, and we will study the immune response carefully to identify any differences.
+We will also assess whether 2 doses of the vaccine are needed.